 - Our family link worker supports liaison between school and home and assists families in securing support from a number of agencies or can 'signpost' to other organisations.
 Families feel supported by a designated person to talk to who is a regular present and is available for drop ins and home visits.
 Children have time with a trained adult to help them develop their social skills, have someone to talk to or lead nurture groups.

-- We have two ELSAs who are able to run our nurture room and work with children on an individual or group basis to develop their self esteem, social skills and confidence.
+- We have four ELSAs who are able to run our nurture room and work with children on an individual or group basis to develop their self esteem, social skills and confidence.

 - Our play therapist supports pupils who may be having emotional difficulties.

 - By sending staff members on relevant training (e.g. therapeutic story writing), children have regular opportunities to access targeted, evidence-based support and intervention programmes which identify and address their needs and enable them to become successful learning.

 Ofsted 2014 'The pupils who are supported by additional funding are now making good progress in both English and mathematics.
 The gap in performance between these pupils and their peers is narrowing rapidly as a result of effective in class support and rigorous monitoring by the leadership team.'

 2017 SATS data: